 By providing clear and uncomplicated guidance, in what is often a complex and overwhelming area, this course will give you the skills to find research papers relating to a particular aspect of practice and how to understand, analyse and critique them.

-You can learn face-to-face in five taught sessions, or you can study by distance learning.
-However you choose to study, you will have access to online content through the Virtual Learning Environment (VLE) and will also have an appointed supervisor to support your learning.
+You can learn face-to-face in six taught sessions, or you can study by distance learning.
+However you choose to study, you will have access to online content and will also have an appointed supervisor to support your learning.

 After completing this module, you’ll be able to: